-While the charges for first-time offenders are typically misdemeanors, subsequent offenses can quickly increase associated penalties if you’re convicted.
-For example, first-time offenders can receive a sentence of up to one year in jail, a $1,000 fine, and a license suspension.
-Third and further DUI or DWI charges may result in up to three years of imprisonment and a $3,000.00 fine.
-Certain scenarios can exacerbate charges.
-For example, receiving a DUI or DWI while transporting a minor in your vehicle is a serious charge that can add up to one year and $1,000 to any resulting penalties following a conviction.
+While the charges for first-time DUI or DWI offenders are typically misdemeanors, subsequent offenses can quickly increase associated penalties if you’re convicted.
+For example, first-time offenders can receive a sentence of up to one year in jail, a $1,000.00 fine, and a license suspension.
+Three or more DUI or DWI charges may result in up to three years of imprisonment and a $3,000.00 fine.
+Certain scenarios can exacerbate the charges.
+For example, receiving a DUI or DWI while transporting a minor in your vehicle is a serious charge that can add up to one year and $1,000.00 to any resulting penalties following a conviction.

 DUI Law Info

 Drunk driving in the state of Maryland can harm you in a number of different ways.
 Please call (301) 761-4842 for a free consultation with an attorney regarding your case.